-The meetings were framed as confidential, based on listening and information sharing (rather than positional) and an opportunity for residents to voice their concerns and have input to the development of the proposed Community Benefit Fund.
-The information needs were met iteratively, for example the first conversations there was confusion about which projects was which and who the proponent was, and there were rumours that all four projects belonged to the same company.
-In response, Neoen developed a regional map which showed the four projects were located, their size and different companies (see Figure 2).
+The meetings were framed as confidential, based on listening and information sharing (rather than positional) and an opportunity for residents to voice their concerns and have input to the development of the proposed Community Benefit Sharing Scheme.
+The information needs were met iteratively, for example in the first conversations there was confusion about which projects were which and being proposed by which company; there were rumours that all four projects belonged to the same company.
+In response, Neoen developed a regional map which showed where the four projects were located, their size and the different companies (see Figure 2).

-While many of these early conversations were with supporters of the project, over the ensuing weeks interviews were held with people holding a wider range of views or concerns.
+While many of these early conversations were with supporters of the project, over the ensuing weeks, interviews were held with people holding a wider range of views or concerns.
 For many, it was their first opportunity to speak with someone who could answer some of the questions they had about the project.